apet97/1rag/docs/DEPLOYMENT.md

 # Deployment Guide

 The Clockify RAG stack is designed to run on both Apple Silicon laptops (for local development) and linux/amd64 containers (for production).
-This guide focuses on deploying the service against the VPN-only Ollama endpoint (`http://10.127.0.192:11434`).
+This guide focuses on deploying the service against a local Ollama endpoint (`http://127.0.0.1:11434`), with VPN targets as an optional override.

 ## Supported targets